Alibaba Group

 | Price / Sales (FY27) | ~1.8× |

-Valuation prices in deep geopolitical and competitive risk; quality of underlying franchise and capital position supports rerating thesis.
+Valuation prices in deep geopolitical and competitive risk; the investment cycle depresses near-term earnings and FCF, but the cloud/AI franchise quality and capital position support the rerating thesis.

 Where We Are vs Targets